WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

 - `self`, which references own class or interface name
 - `array`, to require an array

-**Formatting:** There should be one space before and after a Type Declaration.

 ```php
 protected function foo( Bar $bar, array $items ) {
   // $bar   must be an instance of the Bar class.